ShieldOrder/proposal-disclosure-schema/README.md

 Proposal Disclosure Schema

 A voluntary disclosure template for reducing ambiguity in grant proposals.

 What This Is

 A text-based template that helps applicants write down assumptions, scope boundaries, and verification criteria before evaluation begins.
+This template emerged from repeatedly encountering unclear scope, assumptions, and failure modes in grant proposals.

 The goal is clarity, not advocacy.